-'''

-[1] + Done cat /etc/termcap /etc/motd > largefile; \wc -c largefile; > ch
+[1] + Done cat /etc/termcap /etc/motd > largefile; \wc -c largefile; > ch rm largefile characters

-'''

 When you place commands in the background, you cannot abort them by pressing the INTERRUPT key, as you can with foreground commands.
 You must use the kill(C) command to abort a background process.
 The section, "Killing processes," describes how to use kill.